Skip to content

 If a skill covers only one dimension and has fewer than 15 checklist items, upgrading to Multi-Agent architecture is not necessary — a single agent remains a simpler and lower-cost choice when context burden is manageable.
 The trigger for an architectural upgrade is observable miss symptoms, not an absolute threshold on dimension count.

 Key conclusions from this chapter: attention dilution is a structural limitation of LLMs under multi-dimension, single-context conditions.
 Stronger prompts can mitigate it but cannot eliminate it.
 Skill-Agent collaboration resolves the problem through two orthogonal means: Multi-Agent (Orchestrator-Workers pattern) eliminates cross-dimension attention competition; the Grep-Gated protocol converts 75% of checklist items into rule-driven pre-scans, reducing probabilistic omissions within each dimension.
-Together, in the baseline go-code-reviewer case, they achieve 13/13 complete coverage.
-The five orchestration patterns (§17.4) provide a systematic architecture-selection reference for different task structures — Orchestrator-Workers is the best fit for "content-driven, dynamic subtasks" scenarios, but only one of five options.
+Together, in the baseline go-code-reviewer case, they achieve 13/13 complete coverage. §17.4 evaluates all five orchestration patterns against the code-review scenario one by one, making a technical case that Orchestrator-Workers is the only pattern that simultaneously satisfies "supports parallelism" and "content-driven subtask selection"; the same evaluation framework can be applied directly to pattern selection for other task types.